Pricing for MDE P1 – Microsoft Defender for Endpoint is Getting a New SKU

 MDE P1 Purchase Options

 During the public preview, Microsoft Defender for Endpoint P1 is free for evaluation.
-MDE P1 will reach General Availability (GA) later this year.
+MDE P1 will reach General Availability (GA) in November 2021.
 Once the new SKU reaches GA, there will be two options to purchase:

 - Microsoft Defender for Endpoint (MDE) P1 Standalone

 - Entitlement for up to 5 devices per user.